bukhosomhlahlo/Into-to-HTML-CSS/README.md

 The machine-readable version prefers numbers in the 24-hour clock format, and we can choose whether to include seconds and fractions of a second or not.

 #### Date(Time) Elements
+By using the time element with its datetime attribute, we can convey time in a way that computers can understand.